 What types of cryptocurrency activities are available in Slovenia?

-• selling cryptocurrency and offering consultancy services regarding the manner in which persons can use virtual currencies;
+- • selling cryptocurrency and offering consultancy services regarding the manner in which persons can use virtual currencies;

-• blockchain platforms available for various categories of investors – natural persons or legal entities;
+- • blockchain platforms available for various categories of investors – natural persons or legal entities;

-• specialized consultancy services offered to business entities that want to operate in this sector;
+- • specialized consultancy services offered to business entities that want to operate in this sector;

-• cryptocurrency exchange or blockchain services for purchasing various types of products;
+- • cryptocurrency exchange or blockchain services for purchasing various types of products;

-• operate a cryptocurrency ATM – Slovenia has already installed several ATMs for this purpose.
+- • operate a cryptocurrency ATM – Slovenia has already installed several ATMs for this purpose.